DIY Healthcare: Top 6 Natural Remedies for Arthritis, Cancer, Diabetes, and MoreDr. Zoltan P. Rona, MD, M.Sc. March 3, 2021

 This heavily medicated condition has been growing more and more common especially now with the pandemic keeping people distanced from physical contact.
 Aside from diet changes and more exercise, there are some safe and effective natural remedies that have traditionally been used with good results.
-Her are the top 6:
+Her are my top 6:

-4) 5-HTP (100 – 500 mg daily), L-Tryptophan (1000 mg 3 times daily) and Melatonin (3 – 18 mg daily) – 5-HTP (5-hydroxytryptophan) and L-Tryptophan are amino acids that are used by the body to make the neurotransmitter serotonin.
+4) 5-HTP (100 – 500 mg daily), L-TRYPTOPHAN (1000 mg 3 times daily) and MELATONIN (3 – 18 mg daily) – 5-HTP (5-hydroxytryptophan) and L-Tryptophan are amino acids that are used by the body to make the neurotransmitter serotonin.
 They are also responsible for the synthesis of melatonin, a hormone involved in healthy sleep.
 These supplements can be very useful in those trying to wean off prescription antidepressants.
 As the dosage of the antidepressant is gradually reduced, one can slowly substitute 5-HTP or L-Tryptophan to help reduce the withdrawal reactions that are inevitable with most antidepressants.

-5) L-Tyrosine – L-Tyrosine (1000 mg 3 times daily) is an amino acid that the body uses to manufacture dopamine.
+5) L-TYROSINE – L-Tyrosine (1000 mg 3 times daily) is an amino acid that the body uses to manufacture dopamine.
 It also uses L-Tyrosine to make thyroid hormone.
 As such it may be a very effective antidepressant for the right individual.
 One of the ways to boost L-Tyrosine levels is to supplement with vitamin C, which helps the body manufacture it in greater amounts.

-6) B Complex Vitamins – Vitamin B12 (1000 mcg daily) and 5-MTHF (the active form of folic acid 1-25 mg daily) are often effective in raising mood.
+6) B COMPLEX VITAMINS – Vitamin B12 (1000 mcg daily) and 5-MTHF (the active form of folic acid 1-25 mg daily) are often effective in raising mood.
 They are most effective when given in the intramuscular or intravenous form.
 While a great deal of the evidence for their benefit in depression has been anecdotal in the past, researchers at Harvard University have recently found that patients on antidepressants supplemented with these B complex vitamins improved a great deal more than those on antidepressants who did not supplement with them.
 Vitamin B6 (100 – 300 mg daily) is needed by the body to produce serotonin.
 Oral supplementation is also usually beneficial.
 If using any particular B vitamin in high doses it’s important to balance that with a good B complex containing all the B vitamins.

-When it comes to natural remedies it has to be recognized that one size does not fit all.
+When it comes to natural remedies, it has to be recognized that one size does not fit all.
 There are far more remedies than I have listed in this article that could work equally well or even better in some cases.
-If at all possible, work with a natural health care practitioner to get a personalized natural approach for your health concerns.
+If at all possible, work with a natural health care practitioner or holistic physician to get a personalized natural approach for your health concerns.
 If you are on prescription medications, check with your pharmacist for any interactions with the natural health remedies listed here.
 Wishing you all the best.